-- Setting up a business on the web is easy and inexpensive. - If I launch a site, customers will flock to it. - Flash makes a web site better. - It's what's up front that counts. - The greatest opportunities lie in the retail sector. - On the web, customer service is not important.
+- Myths of E-Commerce - Setting up a business on the web is easy and inexpensive. - If I launch a site, customers will flock to it. - Flash makes a web site better. - It's what's up front that counts. - The greatest opportunities lie in the retail sector. - On the web, customer service is not important. - Wrong again!

-Wrong again!
+Sell benefits not features

-Lastly, we should consider the role of sales.
-First, sell benefits not features.
-When a company tells you that their new smart phone has a 5.5-inch (diagonal) LED-backlit widescreen Multi-Touch display with IPS technology and 1920-by-1080-pixel resolution at 401 ppi with 1300:1 contrast ratio and 64 GB of memory, they are selling you features.
-If they tell you that this display does the very best job of displaying live video from the internet and high-resolution pictures and can store all of your pictures and music library, they are selling you the benefits.
-For very knowledgeable customer, selling them the features may work because they will be able to translate those features into the benefits of the use.
-For the mass market, the features do not mean much until you can translate those into the benefits that the customer will enjoy by using the new smartphone.
-Features are nice, but benefits are what sell the product.
+- When a company tells you that their new smart phone has a 5.5inch (diagonal) LED-backlit widescreen Multi-Touch display with IPS technology and 1920-by-1080-pixel resolution at 401 ppi with 1300:1 contrast ratio and 64 GB of memory, they are selling you features. - If they tell you that this display does the very best job of displaying live video from the internet and high resolution pictures and can store all of your pictures and music library, they are selling you the benefits. - For very knowledgeable customer, selling them the features may work because they will be able to translate those features into the benefits of the use. - For the mass market, the features do not mean much until you can translate those into the benefits that the customer will enjoy by using the new smartphone. - Features are nice, but benefits are what sells the product.

-Disintermediation

-Most sales training programs offer seven steps to selling
+Seven Steps to Selling

-- 1. Prospect for leads -use your network and available databases - 2.
-Make the initial (often cold) contact - 3.
-Qualify the lead -Is this potential customer the right decision maker with the capability to complete the sale.
-Can he or she decide?
-Do they have access to the adequate resource to make the purchase.? - 4.
-Make the sales presentation - 5.
-Meet objections and concerns -(this is not a setback-only the next step) - 6.
-Close the sale ---NEVER talk past the close.
+- 1. Prospect for leads -use your network and available databases

+- 2. Make the initial (often cold) contact

+- 3. Qualify the lead

+Is this potential customer the right decision maker with the capability to complete the sale.
+Can he or she decide.
+Do they have access to the adequate resource to make the purchase.?

+- 4. Make the sales presentation - 5.
+Meet objections and concerns

+-(this is not a setback-only the next step)

+6. Close the sale

+-NEVER talk past the close.
 Shut up and stop selling.
-Just say: "Thank you!" - 7.
-Follow-up
+Just say: "Thank you!"

+7. Follow-up